alinikan/YouTube-Downloader/README.md

 2. Enter the URL of the video or playlist you want to download when prompted.
 3. If the URL is a video, you will be shown the available streams for that video.
 Enter the number of the stream you want to download.
-4. the URL is a playlist, you will be prompted to choose a stream for each video.
+4. If the URL is a playlist, you will be prompted to choose a stream for each video.
 You can navigate between the videos by typing 'next' or 'previous'.
 5. When asked, choose a directory to save the downloaded video or playlist.
 6. The video will start downloading and the progress will be shown in the terminal.